zethon/zethon.github.io/_posts/2019-11-06-conan-conanfile-py-for-consumers.md

 ---
 ## Conan `conanfile.py` for consumers

-I wanted to add [curses](https://en.wikipedia.org/wiki/Curses_(programming_library)) support to a cross-platform [consol project](https://github.com/zethon/arcc) I've been working on on and off for a couple years.
+I wanted to add [curses](https://en.wikipedia.org/wiki/Curses_(programming_library)) support to a cross-platform [console project](https://github.com/zethon/arcc) I've been working on on and off for a couple years.
 The standard implmentation of ncurses for macOS and Linux was relatively easy to add via Conan, however there is no "ncurses for Windows" implementation.
 Instead there is [PDCurses](https://pdcurses.org/) which is a port of ncurses to Windows.

 So how could I resolve this in my `conanfile.txt` file?
 From what I could tell there was no way to tell the configuration "if we're on Windows then include *this*, but if we're on macOS then include *that*.
 I was right!
 There is no way to do it in `conanfile.txt` **but** `conanfile.txt` is not my only option!